xuan-liang/ggmatplot/Paper/paper.md

 ET: I don't think we should mention long/wide -- there's more nuance than that.
 -->

 The `ggmatplot`, built upon `ggplot2`, is an R-package that allows quick plotting across the columns of matrices or data with the result returned as a `ggplot` object.
 The package is inspired by the function `matplot()` in the core R `graphics` system -- as such, `ggmatplot` may be considered as a `ggplot` version of `matplot`, with the benefits of customising the plots as any other `ggplot` objects via `ggplot2` functions, as well as offering several other plotting types that are not immediately available from `matplot` directly e.g., comparative violin plots.
+The `ggmatplot` package is available on the Comprehensive R Archive Network (CRAN) with the latest developmental source code available at \url{https://github.com/xuan-liang/ggmatplot}.

 # Statement of need